 If you decide to have counselling you can book an initial session.
 At this appointment you will have an opportunity to decide whether or not you feel comfortable talking to me, whether we can both work together, and if counselling is right for you at this time.
 You will be under no obligation to pursue counselling.
 Deciding who to work with is extremely important, so you may want to meet a few prospective counsellors before making a decision.

 How long is a counselling session?

 My counselling sessions last for approximately 50 minutes.

 How will I know if it’s right for me?

 During your initial session you will get a clearer idea about how counselling works and how you will feel talking to a counsellor.

 How long will I need to come for?

 Counselling is a process and usually works best when sessions are weekly.
 Clients can agree to attend for a short period of time, or for a longer or an open-ended period.
 After a number of sessions you may wish to review your experience of counselling.

 How will I know if it’s working?

 The short answer is, you will start to feel better.
 This is not always immediate, as you will begin to share and explore difficulties and challenges you have experienced, or may even have put to the back of your mind.
 It is important you attend regularly to feel the full benefits of counselling.

 Is counselling confidential?

 Counselling is confidential.
 The only circumstance where I am obliged to break confidentiality is if you have indicated that there is risk of serious harm to yourself or someone else.

 I am a BACP registered and accredited counsellor.
-As a member of BACP (British Association for Counselling & Psychotherapy), I adhere to their ethical framework for good practice.
-I am a registered member of the UK Register of Counsellors.
+As a member of BACP (British Association for Counselling & Psychotherapy), I adhere to BACP ethical framework for the counselling professions.

 What is a BACP accredited counsellor?

 It is a counsellor who has achieved a substantial level of training and experience that has been approved by the British Association for Counselling & Psychotherapy (BACP).
 For more information visit the BACP website.